praetorian-inc/noseyparker/docs/scanning.md

 Providing an access token gives a higher API rate limit and may make additional repositories accessible to you.

 See `noseyparker help scan` for more details.

+## Scan from Parquet files using the extensible enumerator mechanism